unixorn/awesome-zsh-plugins/README.md

 ### [zgen](https://github.com/tarjoilija/zgen)

 **Zgen** is a lightweight plugin manager for ZSH inspired by Antigen.
-The goal is to have a minimal overhead when starting up the shell because nobody likes waiting.
-The script generates a static `init.zsh` file which does nothing but source your plugins and append them to your `fpath`.
-This saves startup time by not having to execute time consuming logic (plugin checking, updates, etc).
+The goal is to have minimal overhead when starting up the shell because nobody likes waiting.

+To do this, `zgen` generates a static `init.zsh` file which does nothing but source your plugins and append them to your `fpath`.
+This minimizes startup time by not having to execute time consuming logic (plugin checking, updates, etc).
 The downside is that you have to refresh the init script manually with `zgen reset` whenever you update your `.zshrc`.
 Can load [oh-my-zsh](http://ohmyz.sh/)-compatible plugins and themes, and will automagically clone them for you when you add them to your plugin list.

 ### [zilsh](https://github.com/zilsh/zilsh)